Section 2. Departure Procedures

-Who is responsible for obstacle clearance?
+- Who is responsible for obstacle clearance?
 DPs are designed so that adherence to the procedure by the pilot will

 - Obstacle clearance responsibility also rests with the pilot when he/she chooses to climb in visual conditions in lieu of flying a DP and/or depart under increased takeoff minima rather than fly the climb gradient.
 Standard takeoff minima are one statute mile for aircraft having two engines or less and one-half statute mile for aircraft having more than two engines.
 Specified ceiling and visibility minima (VCOA or increased takeoff minima) will allow visual avoidance of obstacles until the pilot enters the standard obstacle protection area.
 Obstacle avoidance is not guaranteed if the pilot maneuvers farther from the airport than the specified visibility minimum prior to reaching the specified altitude.
 DPs may also contain what are called Low Close in Obstacles.
 These obstacles are less than 200 feet above the departure end of runway elevation and within one NM of the runway end, and do not require increased takeoff minimums.
 These obstacles are identified on the SID chart or in the Take-off Minimums and (Obstacle) Departure Procedures section of the U. S. Terminal Procedure booklet.
 These obstacles are especially critical to aircraft that do not lift off until close to the departure end of the runway or which climb at the minimum rate.
 Pilots should also consider drift following lift-off to ensure sufficient clearance from these obstacles.
 That segment of the procedure that requires the pilot to see and avoid obstacles ends when the aircraft crosses the specified point at the required altitude.
 In all cases continued obstacle clearance is based on having climbed a minimum of 200 feet per nautical mile to the specified point and then continuing to climb at least 200 foot per nautical mile during the departure until reaching the minimum enroute altitude, unless specified otherwise.

-ATC may vector the aircraft beginning with an ATC-assigned heading issued with the initial or takeoff clearance followed by subsequent vectors, if required, until reaching the minimum vectoring altitude by using a published Diverse Vector Area (DVA).
+- ATC may vector the aircraft beginning with an ATC-assigned heading issued with the initial or takeoff clearance followed by subsequent vectors, if required, until reaching the minimum vectoring altitude by using a published Diverse Vector Area (DVA).

-The existence of a DVA will be noted in the Takeoff Minimums and Obstacle Departure Procedure
+- The existence of a DVA will be noted in the Takeoff Minimums and Obstacle Departure Procedure

 DIVERSE VECTOR AREA (RADAR VECTORS)